Jz1221/portfolio/README.md

 project work.
 This site including a contact form that can send messages via email.

 ## Features:
--My profile photo and a short personal introduction -About me page.
+- My profile photo and a short personal introduction
+- About me page.
--List of skills and projects.
+- List of skills and projects.
--List of certifications.
+- List of certifications.
--Contact form that using PHPMailer
+- Contact form that using PHPMailer

 ## Requirements: